danieldeloretta/PHP-OSTKit/README.md

-# PHPOSTKit (v1)
+# PHPOSTKit (v1.1)
 Still a rather uninteresting PHP implementation of OST Kit Alpha.
-This time updated for API v1.
+This time updated for API v1.1.
+API v1.0 will work with this but the ledger & balance calls will not work.
+The `OST_BASE_URL` call will have to be updated to reflect the new API version.
 API v0 info is at the bottom of the page.

-Currently supports the full [OSTKit v1 API](https://dev.ost.com/docs/api.html).
+Currently supports the full [OSTKit v1.1 API](https://dev.ost.com/docs/api.html).

 Again, the usage is fairly straight forward:
 ```php